Fraction calculator

 a) Multiply the whole number 9 by the denominator 15.
 Whole number 9 equally 9 * 15/15 = 135/15

-b) Add the answer from previous step 135 to the numerator 12.
+b) Add the answer from the previous step 135 to the numerator 12.
 New numerator is 135 + 12 = 147

 c) Write a previous answer (new numerator 147) over the denominator 15.

-Nine and twelve fifteenths is one hundred forty-seven fifteenths - Add: 73/10 + 147/15 = 73 · 3/10 · 3 + 147 · 2/15 · 2 = 219/30 + 294/30 = 219 + 294/30 = 513/30 = 3 · 171/3 · 10 = 171/10
+Nine and twelve fifteenths is one hundred forty-seven fifteenths. - Add: 73/10 + 147/15 = 73 · 3/10 · 3 + 147 · 2/15 · 2 = 219/30 + 294/30 = 219 + 294/30 = 513/30 = 3 · 171/3 · 10 = 171/10

 Rules for expressions with fractions:

-Fractions - use a forward slash to divide the numerator by the denominator, i.e., for five-hundredths, enter 5/100.
-If you are using mixed numbers, leave a space between the whole and fraction part.Mixed numerals (mixed fractions or mixed numbers) Keep one space between the integer and
+Fractions - write a forward slash to separate the numerator and the denominator, i.e., for five-hundredths, enter 5/100.
+If you use mixed numbers, leave a space between the whole and fraction parts.Mixed numerals (mixed numbers or fractions) - keep one space between the whole part and fraction and use a forward slash to input fraction i.e., 1 2/3 .
+A negative mixed fraction write for example as -5 1/2.

-Because slash is both signs for fraction line and division, use colon (:) as the operator of division fractions i.e., 1/2 : 1/3.
+A slash is both a sign for fraction line and division, use a colon (:) for division fractions i.e., 1/2 : 1/3.

 Math Symbols